 FAQs (entry ban, flight restrictions, quarantine)

-Due to the mutation of the COVID-19 virus, persons that entered Switzerland from Brazil require a negative test result towards the end of their quarantine period.
+Due to the mutation of the COVID-19 virus, persons that entered Switzerland from Brazil or Canada require a negative test result towards the end of their quarantine period.
 Without this, the quarantine may not be terminated.

 The test is carried out after the 8th day in the case of a symptom-free course of the quarantine.
 A PCR test is mandatory; rapid antigen tests are not accepted.
 The PCR test determines whether you have an infection with the new coronavirus within 24-48 hours by means of a nose and throat swab or throat swab.
 It must be carried out at an official Corona test centre (see below).